 - When you recognize fraudulent attempts to communicate with you cease all communication with the criminal.

 - Never make purchases for the business based on email requests, without direct verbal verification.

 - Ensure all computer anti-virus, security, and malware protection is up to date.
-If you do not have this on you home PC we can provide it for as little as $2 a month.
-In most cases your employer will cover the cost.
+If you do not have this on your home PC we can provide it for as little as $2 a month.
+In most cases, your employer will cover the cost.